nhodges1/Professional-README-Generator/Main/READ.md

-# Professional Readme Generator
+# Professional README Generator
 ![Github license](https://img.shields.io/badge/license-MIT-blue.svg)

 ## Description

-This app allows developers to generate a professional README.md file in an effortless way that is clean and efficient.
+This app allows developers to generate a professional README.md file in an effortless way that is clean and efficient!

 ## Table of Contents